 Your commits deserve a blog post.

 Paste your GitHub URL or git log.
-Get a blog post, tweet thread, and LinkedIn post in under 30 seconds.
+We pull your last 7 days of commits and generate a blog post, tweet thread, and LinkedIn post in under 30 seconds.

 How it works